TopTecShare/flight-insurance/README.md

-# FlightSurety
+# Flight Insurance

-FlightSurety is a sample application project for  flight insurance
+It is a sample implementation

 ## Install